hkravi18/ATG-API/README.md

 In root directory:
 - To start the server using Nodemon **npm run dev**
 - To start the server without Nodemon **npm start**

+> NOTE: Start the mongodb daemon if you are using local mongodb database.
+If you're using remote service, then replace the MONGO_URI in .env with the database connection string of the remote service you are using.

 ## Configuration